Non-government organisations (NGOs)

 External Conduct Standards

 The External Conduct Standards (ECS) are a set of standards that came into effect in July 2019.
-They are administered by the Australian Charities and Not-for-Profit Commission (ACNC) and govern how a registered charity must manage its activities and resources outside Australia.
+They are administered by the ACNC and govern how a registered charity must manage its activities and resources outside Australia.

 The ECS require charities to take reasonable steps to ensure appropriate standards of behaviour, governance and oversight when undertaking activities or providing funding overseas.